NAnand-TUD/NAnand-TUD.github.io/content/publication/CADJ2020/index.md

 ---
-title: 'An example conference paper'
+title: 'A Unified Geometry Parametrization Method for Turbomachinery Blades'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - R Agromayor
+  - N Anand
+  - JD Müller
-  - admin
+  - M Pini
-  - Robert Ford
+  - LO Nord

-# Author notes (optional)
+# # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2021'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2021'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: Elsivier
-publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+publication_short: Computer Aided Design Journal

+abstract: Turbomachinery design is increasingly carried out by means of automated workflows based on high-fidelity physical models and optimization algorithms.
+The parametrization of the blade geometry is an essential aspect of such workflows because it defines the design space in which an optimal solution can be found.
+Currently, parametrization methods used for this purpose are often tailored to one particular type of turbomachinery blade, do not provide shape derivatives required for gradient-based optimization, or are not suited to re-parametrize a baseline blade geometry defined by a set of scattered point coordinates in a systematic way.
+This paper thus presents a general blade parametrization method for axial, radial, and mixed flow blades based on typical turbomachinery design variables and NURBS curves and surfaces.
+The shape derivatives are computed by means of the complex-step method, allowing the integration of the parametrization into gradient-based shape optimization workflows.
+In addition, the method enables the re-parametrization of a blade geometry defined by a cloud of points by solving a two-step optimization problem.
+The capabilities of the method are demonstrated by replicating eight blade geometries in two and three dimensions with an accuracy comparable to the tolerances of current manufacturing technologies.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []